steamboatid/nginx/debian/modules/http-fancyindex/README.rst

   Specifies which file should be inserted at the head of directory listings.
   If set to an empty string, the default header supplied by the module will be sent.
-The optional parameter indicates whether the *path* is to be treated as an URI to load using a *subrequest* (the default), or whether it refers to a *local* file.
+The optional parameter indicates whether the *path* is to be treated as a URI to load using a *subrequest* (the default), or whether it refers to a *local* file.

 .. note:: Using this directive needs the ngx_http_addition_module_ built